 Monk fruit bears its name from the Buddhist Monks who would collect the melon-type fruit, then dry it and use it in herbal teas for medicinal and ceremonial purposes.

 Is Monk Fruit Keto Friendly?

-Monk fruit is Keto friendly, it contains no calories and is 200 times sweeter than table sugar.
+Monk fruit is very low carb and keto friendly; it contains no calories and is 200 times sweeter than table sugar.

 This sweetness comes from a chemical within the monk fruit called mogrosides.

 There are no known side effects to consuming monk fruit, and it’s recognized by the United States Food and Drug Administration as being safe.

 Monk fruit is keto-friendly, and you can use it in low-carb baked recipes where sweetness is required.
 Start with adding a little bit at a time so as not to over-sweeten.